 The two phenomenological methods highlighted in green are similar in that an empiricist does not need to know which mechanisms regulate population dynamics, whether the species are competing for a resource, or what type of resource (biotic or abiotic) the species are competing for.
-Both the Lotka-Volterra and Sensitivity measurement will work for manipulative experiments and require data measured in monocultures.
+Both the Lotka-Volterra and Sensitivity methods will work for manipulative experiments and require some data measured in monocultures.
 The Lotka-Volterra and Sensitivity methods are further distinguished by the need for each species to be grown at steady state as monocultures (decision step 4), either to measure steady-state abundance (i.e. carry capacity) or as a resident population for invasion experiments.
-The final determinant among the phenomenological methods is whether the method can be generalized to predicting coexistence among multiple species (decision step 5).
+The final determinant among the phenomenological methods is whether the method can be used to predict coexistence among multiple species (decision step 5).
 Theoretically, when predicting species coexistence between multiple species, the Lotka-Volterra model can consider other species individually, while the sensitivity measurement requires that the other species are considered in aggregate.
 In other words, fitting the Lotka-Volterra model allows an empiricist to obtain the pairwise interaction coefficients for all species and thus can predict coexistence between the focal species versus the multiple species in aggregate.
 On the other hand, the sensitivity measurement can only be used to predict coexistence between the focal species versus the multiple species in aggregate.
 However, when using any of these phenomenological methods for more than two species at a time, an empiricist would need to assume that the multiple species consortia already stably coexist before the presence of the focal species.
 In addition, an empiricist would need to assume that with the impact from the multiple species aggregate on the focal species remain the same with the presence of the focal species.
 However, none of these three methods can deal with intransitive competition, where competition among species can be non-hierarchical.

-When the empiricist knows the factors that influence population dynamics in their study system, consumer-resource models can be implemented.
+If the empiricist knows the factors that influence population dynamics in their study system, methods involving common consumer-resource models can be implemented.
 The two consumer-resource models are differentiated primarily based on whether the resource is abiotic and governed by a constant rate of supply (e.g. inorganic nutrients consumed by plants) or biotic and has its own population dynamics (decision step 6).
 Another characteristic that distinguishes the consumer-resource models is the number of resources that are considered.
-Specifically, Letten et al [2017] demonstrated that the consumer-resouce model can be used for two abiotic resources, so it remains unclear whether the method could be expanded to consider information about additional resources.
+Specifically, Letten et al [2017] demonstrated that the consumer-resource model can be used for two abiotic resources, so it remains unclear whether the method could be expanded to consider information about additional resources.
 In contrast, the method based on MacArthur’s consumer-resource model works for systems where the number of relevant resources is very large.
-However, while the consumer-resource model methods have certain advantages, these methods can only be applied in a limited subset of cases where the empiricist knows all of the factors that affect the population dynamics of the species.